guygolanIL/matching-app/README.md

 # Matching app server

 ## databases
+0. create a .env file in the root dir

-1. update DATABASE_URL in .env for the correct db url
+1. update DATABASE_URL in .env for the db url
 2. update REDIS_URL in .env

 ## scripts